Pixel8edstudios/PixelRoom/README.md

 /uptime - States the amount of time that the server has been up.
 /whoishere - States how many users are online and what their IP addresses are.

+# Client Commands
+/whoishere - States how many users are online and what their IP addresses are.
 Made By Pixel8edstudios.